KDE/kdeconnect-kde/README.md

 All this is done completely wirelessly, utilising TLS encryption.

+## Userbase wiki
+A user-focused wiki can be found on [KDE Userbase](https://userbase.kde.org/KDEConnect)

 ## Supported platforms
 - Computers running Linux with Plasma 5, Gnome 3, Elementary OS... any distro with Qt5 support :)
 - Android, by installing the KDE Connect app from the [Play Store](https://play.google.com/store/apps/details?id=org.kde.kdeconnect_tp) or [F-Droid](https://f-droid.org/repository/browse/?fdid=org.kde.kdeconnect_tp).